Working in Sri Lanka

 How do you become a permanent resident?

-Details of gaining Sri Lankan citizenship can be obtained from the Department of Immigration and Emigration in Sri Lanka.
+Details about gaining Sri Lankan citizenship can be obtained from the Department of Immigration and Emigration in Sri Lanka.

 - Cost of living: salaries tend to be lower than in the UK but the cost of living is also generally lower, although this varies depending on the area in which you stay.